We’re back at it Latest Fuelers! This time with the Kachava reviews!

 On my last Kachava review, I was truly impressed by their flavors, but sad that they only offered 2.
 With Chai and Acai Coconut, they have not only fixed this issue; but also kept the high standards.
 They both taste out of this world.

 That brings me to my first issue with the product.
 The crushed ice in it is a MUST-HAVE, in my opinion!
 Combined with a blender, it makes the shake that much more delicious.

 The next issue with Kachava is the pricing.
 At nearly $5 per 240 kcal serving is a bit much.
 This makes it a premium product, and although I think it’s worth it, it is not affordable for everybody.
 That’s were alternatives like Rootana shine.

 As for of the Kachava bars, they are a mixed bag.
-Peanut butter is decent, and the chocolate not so good.
+The peanut butter is decent, but the chocolate is not so good.
 I think the monk fruit, while a great sweetener for the shake, may not translate as well into the bars.
 So all in all…an ok first attempt.